EdenCrow/edencrow.github.com/README.md

 ## Source Folder
 The `_src` folder contains the source files for the website *before* it has been built with Hugo.

+Note that the *extended version* of Hugo is required to process the `SCSS` files.